TecnicoCorp/Secret-Pipes/README.md

 Most of the code is just here to provide a examples and a basic starting point. <br /> Customize it and make it your own; implement runtime generation of your secrets, pull them from from encrypted vaults, and/or set up conditions to pass different secrets for different environments.

+Use `git clone` or `npm` to get notified of changes to best practices and security changes/vulnerabilities.
+Or you can completely replicate this in a few lines of code.

 <br />

 ## Installation